compromise-evident/pqML/README.md

 * I created ezMNIST from MNIST, which is the standard for testing model generalization.
 * ezMNIST is MNIST but better; it's all text, highly compressible, and puts labels & data together!
+* ezMNIST image data, and MNIST image data, is binarized to equally significant values by ML handling MNIST.

 <br>
 <br>